mlidbom/Fetch-References/README.txt

 --SomeLibrary
 --AnotherLibrary

-The contents of SomeLibrary will be the content of \\ReferencesServer\Repository\SomeLibrary\1.1 The contents of AnotherLibrary will be the content of \\ReferencesServer\Repository\AnotherLibrary\0.9
+The contents of SomeLibrary will be the contents of \\ReferencesServer\Repository\SomeLibrary\1.1 The contents of AnotherLibrary will be the contents of \\ReferencesServer\Repository\AnotherLibrary\0.9